SmithsonianWorkshops/advanced-hydra-workshops/scripting/scripting_hands_on.md

 ### 4. Test assumptions and flow control: if statements (`4.sh`)

-Examples of tests:
+We can add some simple tests to our script to catch some of the common errors.
+It can be difficult to account for all possible errors, but checking for common ones (required argument not given, needed file doesn't exist) is worth your effort.

-- files/dirs exist
+Examples of types of tests you could use to:
-- contents contain certain text
+- A file or directory exists.
-- previous command was successful
+- A variable contains certain text.

-Best practice: adding tests not only helps others who use the script, it will help your use.
+- A previous command was successful.

-It can be difficult to account for all possible errors, but checking for common ones (required argument not given, needed file doesn't exist) is worth the time.
+There are many ways to add tests, we'll be starting with the `if` statement.

 Bash `if` statements: